megaease/easemesh/README.md

 ## Overview
 ### Purposes and Principles
 #### Purposes
+Why do we reinvent another wheel?

-* **Service mesh compatible with Spring Cloud ecosystem:** The applications developed in Spring Cloud ecosystem migrates to Service Mesh is quite painful.
-There are conflicting between Kubernetes-based Service Mesh and Spring Cloud in the service discovery, resilience design, etc. EaseMesh aims to solve this problem.
+* **Service mesh compatible with Spring Cloud ecosystem:** The microservices developed in Spring Cloud ecosystem have their own service registry/discovery system, this is quite different with Kubernetes ecosystem which uses the DNS as the service discovery.
+Currently, the major Service Mesh solution (e.g. Istio) using the Kubernetes domain technology.
+So, this is painful and conflicted with Java Spring Cloud domain.
+EaseMesh aims to make Service Mesh compatible with Java Spring Cloud completely.

-* **Microservices governance enhancement:** Although the microservices architecture makes services loosely coupled, helps CI/CD, it also complicates the system maintenance.
-EaseMesh can provide rich profiling data and problem-solving features for better microservices governance.
+* **Integrated Observability:** Currently Kubernetes-based service mesh only can see the ingress/egress traffic, and it has no idea what's happened in service/application.
+So, combining with Java Agent technology, we can have the full capability to observe everything inside and outside of service/application.

+Shortly, **the EashMesh leverages the Kubernetes sidecar and Java Agent techniques to make Java application have service governance and integrated observability without change a line of source code**.

 #### Principles
-* **Spring Cloud Compatibility: ** Spring Cloud domain service management and resilient desgin.
+* **Spring Cloud Compatibility:** Spring Cloud domain service management and resilient design.
 * **No Code Changes:** Using sidecar & Java-agent for completed service governance and integrated observability.
 * **Service Insight:** Service running metrics/tracing/logs monitoring.